O'Donoghue of the Glens: 13th–16th centuries

-Next recorded in The Glens pedigree is Aoch na Meidhe (of the monks) (d 1231), then Séafra of the Mansion (d.1253) recorded as living in Glanerought on the Tousist peninsula.
+Next recorded in The Glens pedigree is Aoch na Meidhe (of the monks) (d 1231), then Séafra of the Mansion (d.1253) recorded as living in Glanarought on the Tousist peninsula.
 This is the first mention of the given name, which has been traditionally used through the generations of the family for eight centuries.
 According to Burke, the title first appeared in the 14th century with Geffery O'Donoghue of the Glynn.
 In the 16th century, the lands of The Glens comprised 'the wild glen of the Clydagh' and the parish of Killaha.
 Their family seat was Killaha Castle, overlooking the Glen of the Flesk River, built in the 16th century.

 17th–20th centuries

 In 1603 after the end of the Desmond Rebellions the Chief of the time was attainted as a result of his participation in the rebellion but was later able to regain his title and lands in 1609.
 The heart of rebellion still remained though, for in February 1642 Tadhg O'Donoghue and his three sons, Geoffrey, Tadhg and Daniel participated in the siege of Tralee Castle.
 In 1643, Geoffrey the Poet became Chief.
 He was noted for his lavish banquets at the top of Killaha Castle, but that all changed after the Cromwellian conquest of Ireland.
 He lamented: